 Sociodemographic characteristics of the study population

-The survey was available online for three weeks, from April 1st to 20th, 2020.
-The link was visited 976 times.
+The link for data gathering was visited 976 times.
 After excluding sixty-six questionnaires, which were either duplicates or empty, the final sample consisted of 910 respondents.
 Of these, 485 (54.2%) were males and 410 (45.8%) were females.
 Fifteen participants did not disclose their gender.
-Respondents ranged from 18 to 66 years, with the majority aged between 20 and 39 years (62.7%).
+Respondents’ age ranged from 18 to 66 years, with the majority aged between 20 and 39 years (62.7%).
 Almost half (48.9%) of the respondents were single and 85.3% had "University" as educational background.
 Three hundred and forty eight (44.3%) were in Managerial, Professional or Technical occupations, and 715 (85%) resided in one of the Cameroonian cities where positive COVID-19 cases had been identified within the study period (Table 1).
 Overall, participants obtained a Fair level of COVID-19 KAP scores.
 There was no difference in terms of knowledge and attitude scores based on participant’s gender.
 However, a significant difference was noted in terms of the practice score (χ2 test: p = 0.009).

 Table 1.
 Demographic profile of study participants